khirayama/web-sample/README.md

   - [Server Side Rendering - styled-components: Advanced Usage](https://www.styled-components.com/docs/advanced#server-side-rendering)
 - @loadable/component
   - [Comparison with React.lazy - Loadable Components](https://www.smooth-code.com/open-source/loadable-components/docs/loadable-vs-react-lazy/)
     - ReactDOM.renderToString doesn't support React.lazy.
 So, we can not do SSR with React.lazy now.
 But @loadable/component needs @loadable/babel-plugin.
 But it doesn't support typescript.
-If you want to do SSR on server with `@loadable/component` and typescript, you have to use babel with typescript.
+If you want to do SSR on the server with `@loadable/component` and typescript, you have to use babel with typescript.
-    - Watch React.lazy on server side and loadable/component support typescript.
+    - Watch React.lazy on the server side and loadable/component support typescript.
 - App Shell
   - [The App Shell Model  |  Web Fundamentals  |  Google Developers](https://developers.google.com/web/fundamentals/architecture/app-shell)